Visualiza’s Permanent Local Network to Cure Treatable Blindness

 in 2032

-Now – working with more than a dozen internationally recognized non-governmental partners – we’ve developed the Visualiza National Eye Care Plan to build six more Eye Care Hospitals and 30 more Vision Centers.
+Now – working with partner Seva Foundation and more than a dozen internationally recognized non-governmental organizations – we developed the “Guatemala Brillando” – the Visualiza National Eye Care Plan to build the developing world’s first self-sustainable, nationwide eye care network.

-ALL SELF-FUNDING AFTER THEIR FIRST YEAR OF OPERATION
+ALL SELF-FUNDING AFTER THEIR THIRD YEAR OF OPERATION

 Marginalized Guatemalans